dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 ![JECFA](/img/aspartame/JECFA.svg)

 As far as I can tell, this [1981](https://inchem.org/documents/jecfa/jecmono/v16je01.htm) update is the last word on aspartame from the JECFA.
-However, the JECFA currently has aspartame on the [priority list of substances proposed for evaluation](https://www.fao.org/fao-who-codexalimentarius/sh-proxy/fr/?lnk=1&url=https%253A%252F%252Fworkspace.fao.org%252Fsites%252Fcodex%252FCircular%252520Letters%252FCL%2525202021-81%252Fcl21_81e.pdf), as requested by Columbia, Costa Rica, and---somehow---the United States of America.
+However, the JECFA currently has aspartame on the [priority list of substances proposed for evaluation](https://www.fao.org/fao-who-codexalimentarius/sh-proxy/fr/?lnk=1&url=https%253A%252F%252Fworkspace.fao.org%252Fsites%252Fcodex%252FCircular%252520Letters%252FCL%2525202021-81%252Fcl21_81e.pdf), as requested by Columbia, Costa Rica, and---somehow---the United States of America. (*Update*: This report is due to finally come out July 14, 2023.
+I'll write about it when it does.)

 ### The Academy of Nutrition and Dietetics